• ECTS

 Objectives

-The aim of this course is twofold: firstly, to understand the construction of estimators so as to be able to adapt them to other estimation contexts, and to understand the mathematical results that guarantee the soundness of these approaches, but also their limitations, particularly in high dimensions.
-A second objective is to understand the challenges of parameter selection from a practical point of view, through the numerical implementation of algorithms for window selection or model selection.
-At the end of this course, students should have a toolbox for practical implementation of these methods.
+The objective of this course is twofold: on the one hand, it aims to provide an understanding of how estimators are constructed so that they can be adapted to other estimation contexts and to understand the mathematical results that guarantee the validity of these approaches, but also their limitations, particularly in high dimensions.
+The second objective is to understand the challenges of parameter selection from a practical standpoint through the numerical implementation of algorithms for window selection or model selection.
+By the end of this course, students should have a toolbox for the practical implementation of these methods.

 Read more

-Recommended prerequisites: knowledge of a programming language, HAX710X inferential statistics course, HAX814X Linear Model course
+Recommended prerequisites: knowledge of a programming language, HAX710X course in inferential statistics, HAX814X course in linear modeling.

 Read more